calstar/EngineDesign/examples/pintle_engine/README_full_engine_optimizer.md

 - **Watch the layers**
   - In the UI, track which layer the optimizer is currently working on (messages and progress bar).
-  - If optimization stalls in Layer 1, loosen constraints (e.g. L\* range or chamber OD) or adjust tank limits.
+  - If optimization stalls in Layer 1, loosen constraints (e.g., $L^*$ range or chamber OD) or adjust tank limits.
   - If failures occur in Layers 2–3, inspect recession and stability plots and adjust thermal‑protection settings/requirements.

 - **Export and iterate**